Last Updated on: April 13, 2026

 - Segment

-You can read our full perspective on this architectural trend here.
+You can read our full perspective on the composable CDP architectural trend here.

 What Are the Alternatives to CDPs for Reverse ETL?

-For example, marketing automation tools like Braze, HubSpot, and Customer.io can import audiences or attributes.
+- Marketing automation tools like Braze, HubSpot, and Customer.io can import audiences or attributes

 Why Execution Determines Reverse ETL ROI